gah-code/g-code/src/content/hero.md

 subtitleHighlight: "for all front-end dev insight"
 ---

-Thank you for stopping by
+Thanks for stopping by my website!